 A: We require information to be up to date in our system (i.e. address, passports, medical licenses.)
 If these have changed or expired, then please notify the Global Outreach Office.
 Otherwise, every 5 years we will ask you to update our records (i.e. address, background check, forms.)

 Q: How are the trip fees determined?

 A: Each short-term trip sent through CURE International is unique.
-Trip fees will differ greatly based on time of year, destination, length of stay, etc. Most often a trip cost will include food, lodging, in-country transportation, and travel medical insurance.
+Trip fees will differ greatly based on time of year, destination, length of stay, etc. Most often a trip cost will include food, lodging, in-country transportation, travel medical insurance and administrative fee.
 Trip fees are based on what it takes to mobilize and host with excellence.
 Absolutely no donated monies are rerouted from patient care to accommodating visiting volunteers.
 A detailed, itemized list of your trip expenses can be supplied upon request.